underworldcode/quagmire/paper/paper.md

 ## Incision and deposition

-The fluvial incision rate includes the effect of cumulative rainfall runoff across the landscape.
+The fluvial incision rate includes the effect of cumulative rainfall run-off across the landscape.
 This term encapsulates the available energy of rivers which in turn is related to both the discharge flux at any given point and the local stream-bed slope.
 The incision rate may be written in "stream power" form,

 $$
   \dot{h}(\mathbf{x})_\textrm{incision} =